 "Yes," he agreed unhappily.
 "The power to break through these chains that bind me, invisible though they may be.
 Other than that, my feats are extraordinary."
 "Why didn't she just kill you?"
 "Very simple.
 You see death is too peaceful, too serene.
-When you are cursed it is not death you experience, it is life!"
+When you are cursed, it is not death you experience, it is life!"
 "Where did you meet her?"
 "At one of the Champagne Fairs.
 She had a Soothsayer's tent.
 Being a magician, I frequented fairs always looking for a job, an audience."
-He slowly rose from the bed, walked to a window and looked out.
-"And then I saw her.
+He slowly rose from the bed, walked to a window, and looked out.
+"I'll never forget the day I saw her.
 She was very beautiful.
 The fairs were truly mesmerizing.
 They had everything a man could possibly want-fire eaters, flesh artists, freak shows, fallen angels, haunted castles, and a den of iniquity."
 He turned and looked at her.
-"It was there that I took her for the first time.
-I went back time and again, my only excuse being that I was young, and my body on fire at the thought of having such a beautiful woman."
-"My God, you've lived forever!
-You'll never die!"
-"I've been told that only one thing can break the spell, something more powerful than any magick.
+"It was there I took her for the first time.
+I went back time and again, my only excuse being that I was young, and my body on fire.
+I have learned that only one thing can break the spell, something more powerful than any magick.
 I have looked everywhere, and have not found it."
 He turned back to the window, and looked out, his eyes looking as far into the distance as possible.
-"But I will," he whispered with resolve, "even if it sits on the highest mountain...or floats at the bottom of the ocean."
-His eyes moved upward.
+"But I will," he whispered with resolve, "even if it sits on the highest mountain, or floats at the bottom of the ocean."
+His gaze moved upward.
 "Perhaps it winks at me from the moon.
-Perhaps it is not even tangible, perhaps it appears as dust...smoke...a mist.
-Even then..."
+Perhaps it is not even tangible, perhaps it appears as dust, smoke, a mist."
 "Can you make me like you?"
-He whirled around, and looked at her as if she'd proposed a liaison with the devil.
-"Dana, you wouldn't want to be like me!
-My God, it's misery to live this way.
-Don't you understand that?
-To live forever is..."
-"Can you make me like you?" she demanded.
+He whirled around, and looked at her as if she'd proposed a liaison with the Devil.
+"Dana, you would not want to be like me!
+My God, it is misery to live this way.
+Do you not understand?
+To live forever is-" "Can you make me like you?" she demanded.